 - How can you present/pitch your idea to investors or others in order to encourage funding or other forms of acceptance?

-- Are you applying your technology to the correct problems or are their adjacent market opportunities that will provide easier routes to funding, impact, and success?
+- Are you applying your technology to the correct problems or are there adjacent market opportunities that will provide easier routes to funding, impact and success?

 This certificate program is appropriate for:

 - Entrepreneurs from any background or discipline that want to learn how to turn their dreams into reality and want to reduce their uncertainty as they embark on their personal entrepreneurial journey.